 All of these experiments are run from a computerized media control room overlooking two experimental rooms.
 The control room is sound isolated from the two experiment rooms.
 Special non-ferrous construction and wooden platforms were used to help reduce interference with the magnetic fields used for the motion capture.
 A conference room, with internet connectivity, is used for video links to labs at other universities during lab meetings.

 The degree to which humans interact with and use technology is increasing exponentially.
 Even our vacuum cleaners are becoming intelligent and autonomous.
 On the eCognition side, lab research attempts to understand how humans interact with technology and new technological or artificial entities.
 For example: Do humans regard digital objects differently than tangible objects?
 Is it somehow more OK to take a digital music file you don't own than it is to take a bicycle you don't own?
 Is it easier to plagiarize something on the web because it is digital?
 Do we respond to others more openly and honestly via email than face to face?
 Does the apparent race or gender of a machine or device affect how we interact with it?
 How should machines best present themselves to humans to encourage effective interactions?
 How and why do we anthropomorphize robots or other artificial entities?
+How do humans interact with objects and avatars in virtual reality?

 By drawing upon information discovered from the analysis of facial expressions and postures, as well as our studies utilizing autonomous moving and speaking robots, Rudy and Nao, research on the eCognition side of the lab hopes to foster a better psychological understanding and acceptance of human machine interactions and collaborations.